KyleAMathews/proving-contraries/pages/learning-emotions-mental-maps.md

 And finally, we need guidance from the Holy Ghost.
 It doesn’t come as often as I’m sure anyone wants but I testify it does come when we’re worthy and asking and the Lord chooses to bless us with it.
-Expect it and write it down when it comes and treasure and ponder it.
+Expect it, record it and treasure and ponder it.

 >For the Spirit speaketh the truth and lieth not.
 Wherefore, *it speaketh of things as they really are*, and of things as they really will be;